TheDohn/TheDohn.github.io/README.md

 # Data Science Portfolio

 Below are a list of projects I have been working on lately with the goal of developing my data science skills.
+Many of the iPython notebooks are large enough that they will not display in Github, and you will have to download them to view them.

 ## Kaggle Home Credit Default Risk